Is it possible to restore an old golf course while preparing it to host a future major championship? Gil Hanse, for one, is trying.

 Southern Hills in full

-In walking the new Southern Hills, the various details of Hanse’s negotiations between restoration and renovation, between the Golden Age and the modern championship era, tend to melt away.
+When one walks the new Southern Hills, the various details of Hanse’s negotiations between restoration and renovation, between the Golden Age and the modern championship era, tend to melt away.
 As a full work, a narrative in 18 holes, it is a masterpiece.
-Recent iterations of the course have concealed this fact, but two decades of improvements by Foster, Hanse, and the grounds crew have brought the true character of Southern Hills to light.
+Recent iterations of the course have concealed this fact, but two decades of improvements by Foster, Hanse, and the grounds crew have brought the true character of Perry Maxwell’s design to light.

 Like many of America’s best championship venues (Augusta National, Pebble Beach, Shinnecock Hills, etc.), Southern Hills marries a large-scale site with an intimate routing.
 The clubhouse stands on a grand hill at the southern end of the property, and Maxwell’s holes do not shy away from the elevation change.
 Nos.
 1, 5, and 10 vault off the hill, and Nos.
 4, 9, and 18 climb up it.
 In the creek-laced valley that contains most of the course, striking landforms define the field of play.